TobiasZawada/elgrep/README.md

 Installation
 ----
+Elgrep is available via Melpa.
+So you can just do `M-x package-install RET` and input `elgrep` as the package to be installed.

 Save `elgrep.el` in one of the directories specified in the `load-path` of emacs and put the following line into your initialization file (e.g., `~/.emacs`):